-Visitation and Guests
+-Visitation & Guests

-The University's policies on guests and visitation are anchored in a concern for residence hall security, privacy rights of roommates and building residents, and the maintenance of an atmosphere conducive to academic achievement.
+The University's policies on guests and visitation are anchored in a concern for residence hall security, privacy, rights of roommates and building residents, and the maintenance of an atmosphere conducive to academic achievement.
 Hosting guests is a privilege, not a right, which can facilitate personal and social development and enhance the quality of life on campus.
-The University has set the following policies concerning registering guests and visitation hours.
-A guest is a person who is not an occupant of the room in which they are present.